 Piglets also have their teeth ripped out at the same time as they have their tails docked to prevent them from causing harm to each other when they’re confined in their tiny pens.

 3. Locking Them in Cages Where They Cannot Turn Around

 Factory farmed animals are often kept in cages where there is not even enough room to turn around, stretch their wings fully, or extend their legs.

 4. Taking Away Their Babies Immediately After Birth

-It’s standard practice to take calves away from their mothers within a day of birth, a process which causes immense emotional stress and deprives the newborn of its mother’s milk.
+It’s standard practice to take calves away from their mothers within a day of birth, a process that causes immense emotional stress and deprives the newborn of its mother’s milk.

 5. Forcing a Tube Down Their Throat

 Geese in the foie gras industry are force-fed huge volumes of corn slop through long metal tubes, giving them no choice but to consume it.

 Cows produce milk to feed their own babies, yet in the dairy industry, they are hooked up to machines that steal the milk for human consumption instead.